Itential Frequently Asked Questions

 • Username and Password credentials and/or an authentication token must be created for the ServiceNow instance.

-• RBAC must be configured in Itential to allow access to the published automations by the username or role created for the ServiceNow App.
+• RBAC must be configured in Itential to allow access to the published workflows by the username or role created for the ServiceNow App.

 What are the requirements and configurations needed in the ServiceNow Platform?